 Reasons to Live in Charleston, SC

-Charleston's Culture and History
+Charleston's Culture and History Set it Apart

 Since Charleston has several colleges and universities, there are a lot of students in the area.
 And, you'll find that there is truth to that saying that once you go to College of Charleston (or any other colleges in the Charleston area) you never move away.
 The two owners of this website are perfect examples!
 Many of the students who attend the Citadel, Charleston Southern, and College of Charleston choose to stay in the area after they graduate.
 Charleston is also home to the state's medical university, which is MUSC (the Medical University of South Carolina).
 A lot of these graduates also opt to live in Charleston because it's considered one of the state's major medical areas.

 A Fantastic City to Raise a Family